-Professional Orientation and Ethics - studies that provide an understanding of all aspects of professional functioning including history, roles, organizational structures, ethics, standards, and credentialing (COUC 500, COUC 501).
+Professional Orientation and Ethics - studies that provide an understanding of all aspects of professional functioning, including history, roles, organizational structures, ethics, standards, and credentialing (COUC 500, COUC 501).

-In addition to eight core CACREP® competencies covered by the CPCE®, each Liberty University Master of Arts in Clinical Mental Health Counseling student will be required to demonstrate competency in a ninth core area:
+In addition to eight core CACREP® competencies, each Liberty University M.A. in Clinical Mental Health Counseling Program students are required to demonstrate competency in a ninth core area:

-Integration - studies that provide an understanding of the integration of faith and spirituality into counseling where appropriate in an in an ethically competent manner (CMHC 506).
+Integration - studies that provide an understanding of the integration of faith and spirituality into counseling where appropriate in an ethically competent manner (COUC 506).

-Students must complete at least 39 hours of graduate coursework, including the core areas (COUC 500, 501, 502, 504, 505, 506, 510, 512, 515, 521, 522) and COUC 667/602, and must have an overall GPA of 3.0 before attempting to take the comprehensive examination.
+Students must complete at least 39 hours of graduate coursework, including the core areas (COUC 500, 501, 502, 504, 505, 506, 510.
+512, 515, 521, 522) and COUC 667, and must have an overall GPA of 3.0 before attempting to take the comprehensive examination.
 Once these requirements are met, students will email the Comprehensive Examination Coordinator at CounselingCompExam@liberty.edu when they are ready to sign up for the exams.

 Students must be aware that it takes about four hours to complete the CPCE® portion of the comprehensive examination.
 The CEFS Integration Examination portion of the comprehensive will be taken online using Blackboard.
 To take the comprehensive examination, students will be registered for COUC 670 (CPCE®) and/or COUC 671 (Integration) courses.
-There will be a class fee charged to their student account.
+There will be a class fee of \$45.00 charged to their student account.
 The fee covers the CPCE® examination, grading, and postage.
-Current fee amounts are found on the examination website at https://www.liberty.edu/behavioral-sciences/counselor-ed/cpce-counselor-prep-comp-exam/.

 Students are allowed three attempts to pass both sections of the comprehensive exam.
-Students who have failed the CPCE[®] twice are required to complete a CPCE[®] Third Attempt Plan (CTAP) form and prepare for an additional minimum of one semester before registering for their final attempt.
-If after three tries a student has not been able to pass the comprehensive examination, the student will not qualify for a master's degree in Clinical Mental Health Counseling.
-At that point, students may choose to apply to the Human Services Counseling program for possible conferral of the MA in Human Services Counseling degree.
+Students who have failed the CPCE® twice are required to complete a CPCE® Third Attempt Plan (CTAP) form and prepare for an additional minimum of one semester before registering for their final attempt.
+If after three tries, a student has not been able to pass the comprehensive examination, the student will not qualify for a master's degree in Clinical Mental Health Counseling.
+At that point, students may choose to apply to the Human Services Counseling program for possible conferral of the MA in Human Services degree.